Guidelines

 10. PRIAPISM

 Priapism is a persistent or prolonged erection in the absence of sexual stimulation that fails to subside.
 It can be divided into ischaemic, non-ischaemic and stuttering priapism.
+The guidelines are based on three systematic reviews addressing the medical and surgical management of ischaemic and non-ischaemic priapism and the overall management of priapism related to sickle cell disease [1333-1335].

 10.1.
 Ischaemic (Low-Flow or Veno-Occlusive) Priapism

 10.1.1.
-Epidemiology, aetiology, pathophysiology and diagnosis
+Epidemiology, aetiology, pathophysiology and Diagnosis

-Ischaemic priapism is a persistent erection marked by rigidity of the corpora cavernosa and by little or no cavernous arterial inflow [1555].
-It presents as a painful rigid erection that is characterised clinically by absent or reduced intracavernous arterial inflow, although proximally there is a compensated high velocity picture with little flow distally [1556].
-Ischaemic priapism is the most common subtype of priapism, accounting for > 95% of all episodes [1555,1557].
-In ischaemic priapism, there are time-dependent metabolic alterations within the corpus cavernosum progressively leading to hypoxia, hypercapnia, glucopenia and acidosis [1558,1559].
+Ischaemic priapism is a persistent erection marked by rigidity of the corpora cavernosa and by little or no cavernous arterial inflow [1336].
+Ischaemic priapism is the most common subtype of priapism, accounting for

-Priapism resulting from metastatic or regional infiltration by tumour is rare and usually reflects an infiltrative process, more often involving the bladder and prostate as the primary cancer sites [1577].
-In a recent large retrospective study including 412 men with ischaemic priapism, eleven (3.5%) had malignant priapism, of which seven cases were a consequence of local invasion while the others were secondary to haematological malignancy [1578].
+Priapism resulting from metastatic or regional infiltration by tumour is rare and usually reflects an infiltrative process, more often involving the bladder and prostate as the primary cancer sites [1355].
+In a large retrospective study including 412 men with ischaemic priapism, eleven (3.5%) had malignant priapism, of which seven cases were a consequence of local invasion while the others were secondary to haematological malignancy [1356].
 The conventional therapeutic recommendations for pharmacological treatment are unlikely to be effective and all of these men should have MRI of the penis and be offered supportive care and medical intervention for their primary cancer.
 In selected cases where palliative treatment options fail to control penile pain, a palliative penectomy can be considered.

-Table 45: Aetiological factors for the development of priapism
+Table 35: Aetiological factors for the development of priapism

 Idiopathic